rus4j/numbify/README.md

 ```

 ### Language features
-Some languages have features the numerals text representations depend on.
+Some languages have grammatical features that affect how numbers are represented in text.

-For example Russian have declensions, so it has additional builder method with declension as parameters.
+For example, **Russian** uses **declensions**, so the builder includes an additional method to specify them:
 ```java
 Numbify ru = new NumbifyBuilder()
     .russian(RuDeclension.GENITIVE, Currency.RUB)